ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/ROADMAP & BUG TRACKER.md

 Ability to drag/drop items to layout editor

-List to enable/disable items on display instea dof clicking to find item
+List to enable/disable items on display instead of clicking to find item

 Code quality: